 - erasure is required by law.

-This right will not apply where continued processing of your personal information is necessary for:
+This right will not apply where continued processing of your Personal Data is necessary for:

 - the exercise of the right of freedom of expression and information;